There is so much emotion around following up with people after an initial consultation. Interior Designers tend to say and think things like:

 DAY 18- GIVE THEM A CALL:

 Check in with your potential clients.
-See how they are doing with the project, ask them if there is any question they have in order to make a decision.
+See how they are doing with the project, and ask them if there is any question they have in order to make a decision.
 Don’t be afraid to ask “Do you feel I’m the right person for the job?”.
 Scary, I know!
-But this question will flush out any doubts they may have about you, your service or their needs and whether you are a match.
+But this question will flush out any doubts they may have about you, your service or their needs, and whether you are a match.
 Isn’t it better just to get that out in the open?

 DAY 25- THIS REMINDED ME OF YOU:

-If you just so happen to come across a picture, an inspiration, or article that is applicable to the conversations you have had with potential clients, email it to them as a nice and helpful gesture subtly reminding them you are still there and thinking of them.
+If you just so happen to come across a picture, an inspiration, or an article that is applicable to the conversations you have had with potential clients, email it to them as a nice and helpful gesture subtly reminding them you are still there and thinking of them.